Detecting Crashes with Fat-Tail Statistics

 $$\frac{R}{S} \sim n^H$$

 This formula says: the rescaled range grows as a power of the sample size. $H = 0.5$ is a random walk. $H > 0.5$ is persistent. $H < 0.5$ is mean-reverting.
-Financial assets typically show $H$ between 0.55 and 0.85.
-A shift toward higher $H$ before a crash means the market is trending more strongly, which often accompanies bubble formation.
+In many liquid return series, the long-run baseline is closer to $H \approx 0.5$, and R/S estimates can be biased upward in finite samples.
+A shift toward higher estimated $H$ before a crash means the market is trending more strongly, which often accompanies bubble formation.

 In practice: Hurst detected 59% of drawdowns.
 It is simpler than DFA but less robust to non-stationarity, because it doesn’t remove local trends before measuring the range.